Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tampa Bay is 5-2 against the spread, and 6-1 overall, at home.

-- At home, as 8-point favorites or more, the Buccaneers are 4-2 ATS.
+- This year, as 8-point favorites or greater at home, the Buccaneers are 4-2 ATS.

-- In seven games at home this year, Tampa Bay has hit the over four times.
+- This season, in seven home games, Tampa Bay has hit the over four times.

-- Carolina is 3-5 against the spread, and 3-5 overall, on the road.
+- On the road, Carolina is 3-5 against the spread, and 3-5 overall.

-- The Panthers are unbeaten ATS (1-0) on the road as 8-point underdogs or more.
+- The Panthers are unbeaten ATS (1-0) away from home as 8-point underdogs or more.

-- In four of eight road games this season, Carolina has hit the over.
+- This season, in eight away games, Carolina has gone over the total four times.

 Powered by Data Skrive.